-The Switch Mediator is an XPath filter.
-The XPath is evaluated and return a string.
-This string is matched against the regular expression in each case statement, in the specified order.
-If a matching case is found, it will be executed.
-Once the match is found, further processing of the case statements won't happen.
-If none of the case statements are matching and a default case is specified, it will be executed.
+The Switch Mediator is an XPath or JSONPath filter.
+The XPath or JSONPath is evaluated and returns a string.
+This string is matched against the regular expression in each switch case mediator, in the specified order.
+If a matching case is found, it will be executed, and the remaining switch case mediators are not processed.
+If none of the case statements are matching, and a default case is specified, the default will be executed.

-The option to configure the Switch Case Mediator:
+The parameters available to configure the Switch mediator are as follows.

-In this scenario, it will get the text of symbol element and match it against values MSFT and IBM.
+symbol on the current message depending on the evaluation of the string.
+It will get the text of symbol element and match it against the values